Custom 3D printable pony models. Because the world needs more 3D printed ponies.

-To clean your figurine, hold the figurine firmly in one hand while running a moist cloth over it with the other hand.
-This should be enough for almost anything.
+To clean your figurine, a moist cloth should be enough for almost anything.

-NEVER USE A HOT HAIRDRYER FOR DRYING YOUR FIGURINE BECAUSE IT WILL MELT THE PLASTIC!
+NEVER USE A HOT HAIRDRYER ON YOUR FIGURINE BECAUSE IT WILL MELT THE PLASTIC!

 You can find images of my existing work on my Deviantart and on my website.

 I use Ultimaker Cura for preparing models for printing.

 I use a slightly modded Creality Ender 3 printer, nozzle size 0.4mm, vertical resolution 0.08mm.

 I paint with acrylic brush paints, acrylic airbrush paints and acrylic spray paints.